eetnaviation/tlt-gps-visualizer/README.md

 pip install pandas folium matplotlib
 ```
 ### Generating visualizations
-Put your gps files into a folder named gps, you can use something like [tlt-gps-downloader]: https://github.com/eetnaviation/tlt-gps-downloader to download the gps files.
+Put your gps files into a folder named gps, you can use something like [tlt-gps-downloader](https://github.com/eetnaviation/tlt-gps-downloader) to download the gps files.